- Specialty advertising revenues up 7% in the quarter

-- Consolidated revenues up 7% in the fourth quarter and 8% for the fiscal year
+- Adjusted net income attributable to shareholders(1)(3) up 9% in the quarter and 10% for the fiscal year

-- Segment profit up 14% for the quarter and 12% for the fiscal year
+- Adjusted basic earnings per share(1)(3) up 6% in the quarter and 8% for the fiscal year

-- Television segment profit up 14% for the fiscal year
+- Segment profit up 8% for the quarter and 1% for the fiscal year

 |Three months ended||Year ended|

 |Adjusted net income attributable to shareholders (1) (3)||30,175||27,670||155,515||141,511|

 |Basic earnings per share||$ 0.28||$ 0.34||$ 1.79||$ 1.73|